ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_nowcasting/readme_nowcasting_en.md

 ### How to access the data

-This data is available on the [MSC Datamart](../../msc-datamart/readme_en.md) open data server:
+This data is available on the [MSC Datamart](../../msc-datamart/readme_en.md) open data server :

 * [ASCII matrices available on the MSC Datamart](readme_nowcasting-datamart_en.md)